VISA REGIME

 Note:

-*Visa-free regime does not apply to holders of Serbian passports issued by the Coordination Directorate of the Ministry of the Interior of the Republic of Serbia
+Visas are required for holders of passports issued by the Coordination Directorate of the Ministry of Interior of the Republic of Serbia.
+From October 13, 2024, entry into EU and Schengen countries will be visa-free for these passports.

 Visa is required for holders of an emergency travel document in transit